viperven/ludoDice/README.md

 # ludoDice
-it is a simple dice generator which generate random numbers on  dice it is basically made of html 5 and css 3 and javaScript  you can download this code and simply run in your machine just refresh to generate random dice ,feel free  to commit changes
+It is a straightforward dice generator that rolls dice and produces random numbers.
+It is primarily composed of HTML 5, CSS 3, and JavaScript.
+You may download this code and run it on your computer by just refreshing.
+Feel free to make changes.